NetLogo/netlogo-extension-documentation/README.md

 * `name`: The name of the primitive
 * `_name_`: The name of the primitive, lowercased.
+* `argumentPlaceholder`: The name of the primitive with spaces replaced by underscores so it is a single word.
 * `description`: (remember to use `{{{`, `}}}`, as this is in markdown)
 * `primitive`: a Primitive object (see PrimitiveData.scala)
 * `isInfix`: boolean value, true only if primitive is infix prim